Cover Letter Examples and Best Practices

 The impact cover letter

-The writer's or creative cover letter
+The creative cover letter

 The career change cover letter

-Writing a career change cover letter requires more time and strategy to highlight the transferable skills and how you can implement them in your new job role.
-You can also emphasize the reason why you are making a change in your career and experiences and job responsibilities you had to handle in the past.
-Similar to the impact cover letter, the career change cover letter can highlight skills that you can bring to the company, making use of keywords specific to the job role.
+Writing a career change cover letter requires more strategy to highlight the transferable skills and how you can implement them in your new job role.
+You can also emphasize the reason why you are making a change in your career and the experiences and job responsibilities you had to handle in the past.
+Similar to the impact cover letter, the career change cover letter can highlight skills you can bring to the company, making use of keywords specific to the job role.

 Entry-level cover letter